Skip Navigation Links

 General Contact Information

 Sex Offender Registry

-There are over 11,000 sex offenders in our SBI registry.
+There are over 14,000 sex offenders in our ALEA registry.
 Not all of these are available for public dissemination due to juvenile, YOA, or out-of-state status.
-SBI personnel are responsible for updating the site and responding to any e-mails generated from the public.
-Local law enforcement staff register the offenders and forwards the information to our Unit for entry into the SBI state repository.
+ALEA SOR personnel are responsible for updating the site and responding to any e-mails generated from the public.
+Local law enforcement staff register the offenders and forward the information to our unit for entry into the ALEA state repository.
 The offenders are responsible for notifying local law enforcement of any changes in residency or employment.
-Each year, during the offender's birth month and six month's after a form is mailed from our office to the last known address of the offender.
-This form must be completed and returned to the local law enforcement for verification and compliance.
-The local agency in turn mails the completed form back to SBI for verification along with a current photograph and fingerprints.
+Each year, during the offender's birth month and every three months thereafter, the offender must report in person to local law enforcement for registration.
+The local agency in turn submits the completed registration information to ALEA for verification along with a current photograph and fingerprints.

 Search the Alabama Sex Offender Registry

 Can a sex offender live with a minor or have contact with a minor?

 The law only covers residency and employment restrictions upon a convicted sex offender.
 As a general rule, sex offenders may not live with a minor.
 There are certain exceptions.
 An offender can live with a minor child as long as the offender is a parent, step-parent, or grandparent, sibling, or stepsibling and as long as: the victim was not the offender's minor child, grandchild, stepchild, sibling, or stepsibling; the minor victim was not residing with the offender at the time of the offense; the offense did not involve forcible compulsion against a minor.
 If the offender’s victim was a child under the age of 12, he/she cannot live with a minor nor loiter in areas where children congregate.